AngelMunoz/Perla/README.md

   The Perla Dev Server!

 Usage:
-  Perla [command] [options]
+  Perla [command] [options] [[--] <additional arguments>...]]

 Options:
   -?, -h, --help  Show help and usage information --version       Show version information

 Commands:
-  create, generate, n, new <name>        Creates a new project based on the selected template if it exists install                                Installs the project dependencies from the perla.json file add <package>                          Adds a package to the project dependencies remove <package>                       Removes a package from the project dependencies list, ls                               Lists the current dependencies in a table or an npm style json string s, serve, start                        Starts the development server and if fable projects are present it also takes care of it. b, build                               Builds the SPA application for distribution t, templates <TemplateRepositoryName>  Handles Template Repository operations such as list, add, update, and remove templates [] describe, ds <properties>              Describes the perla.json file or it's properties as requested
+  create, generate, n, new <name>     Creates a new project based on the selected template if it exists r, restore                          Restores the project dependencies from the perla.json file a, add, i, install <packages>       Adds a package to the project dependencies remove, rm <packages>               Removes a package from the project dependencies list, ls                            Lists the current dependencies in a table or an npm style json string s, serve, start                     Starts the development server and if fable projects are present it also takes care of it. b, build                            Builds the SPA application for distribution templates <TemplateRepositoryName>  Handles Template Repository operations such as list, add, update, and remove templates [] describe, ds <properties>           Describes the perla.json file or it's properties as requested

+Additional Arguments:
+  Arguments passed to the application that is being run.
 ```

 ## Existing tools